Consensys/doc.goquorum/docs/Reference/Consensus/Raft-RPC-API.md

         5
         ```

-## raft_promoteToPeer
+## `raft_promoteToPeer`

-API for promoting a learner node to peer and thus be part of the raft GoQuorum.
+API for promoting a learner node to peer and thus be part of the Raft GoQuorum.

 ### Parameters

-* `raftId`: raft id of the node to be promoted
+* `raftId`: Raft id of the node to be promoted

 ### Returns